willrod369/sme-bi-course-application/README.md

 ### Step 1: Screencast

 Screencasts are used in business intelligence (BI) courses to demonstrate to learners how to achieve tasks on the user interface of the BI tool.
 They are essentially short tutorials (2-4 mins) for the exercises that follow.
 You can assume the learner is already familiar with the conceptual knowledge required for the learning objective.
-For example, if you are showing learners how to create a set on Tableau, you can assume they understand that sets are “custom fields that define a subset of data based on some conditions”.
+For example, if you are showing learners how to create a set on Tableau, you can assume they understand that sets are *custom fields that define a subset of data based on some conditions*.

- Here are examples of screencasts: [Working with containers](https://campus.datacamp.com/courses/creating-dashboards-in-tableau/getting-started-with-dashboards?ex=12),  [Slicers and Tables](https://campus.datacamp.com/courses/introduction-to-power-bi/getting-started-with-power-bi?ex=7), and [Customer activity in motion](https://campus.datacamp.com/courses/analyzing-data-in-tableau/mapping-analysis?ex=2). *Tips for recording the screencast: make sure the audio narration is clear and not too fast to follow.
+ Here are examples of screencasts: [Working with containers](https://campus.datacamp.com/courses/creating-dashboards-in-tableau/getting-started-with-dashboards?ex=12),  [Slicers and Tables](https://campus.datacamp.com/courses/introduction-to-power-bi/getting-started-with-power-bi?ex=7), and [Customer activity in motion](https://campus.datacamp.com/courses/analyzing-data-in-tableau/mapping-analysis?ex=2).

+ *Tips for recording the screencast: make sure the audio narration is clear and not too fast to follow.
 It’s often easier to first record the audio and then record your screen while listening to the audio.*

 - [ ] Upload your screencast to your platform of choice (e.g., Dropbox, Google Drive) and paste the link here: